 Deciding to pursue a career in accounting is a wise move; after all, there is a lot of scope for career growth and development, a strong sense of job security, and the potential to earn some of the highest salaries on the planet.

 So, if you’re wondering which undergraduate programme is for you, then you’re in the right place.
-We’ve compiled the latest rankings data from Quacquarelli Symonds, Times Higher Education and the Academic Rankings of World Universities to find the best accounting schools in the world for 2019.
+We’ve compiled the latest rankings data from Quacquarelli Symonds, Times Higher Education and the Academic Rankings of World Universities to find the best accounting schools in the world.

 10. University of Sydney

 Location: Sydney, Australia

 As Australia’s oldest and most prestigious institute of higher education, it’s little surprise that Sydney has secured a place on this list; its accounting programme is in keeping with these high standards, too, with the course regularly ranked within the top 20 in the world.

 Taught at the university’s Business School, students are taken through all the basics of financial accounting principles, as well as given the opportunity to pursue various electives; modules on data analysis, sustainability and current issues reflect the school’s modern take on the subject.

 Average ranking: 23.7

 The largest bricks-and-mortar university in the UK (only the Open University has more students), Manchester can trace its roots back to 1824; during this time, the school has evolved into one of the most prestigious in the country, attracting students from all over the world.